 4. Overall output

 Both the java platforms have no real technical differences as the build process for the Oracle JDK is based on that of OpenJDK.
 When it comes to the overall performance of the platform, then the Oracle Java is comparatively much better than the OpenJDK in terms of responsiveness and JVM performance.
 On the other hand, OpenJDK delivers release more often; therefore, it increases instability.

 The oracle java has a flight recorder, java mission control, and application class-data sharing features.
 Whereas, the OpenJDK possesses the font renderer feature.

 - The releases for the OpenJDK are quite frequent as compared to the Oracle Java.

-- The Oracle Java concentrates more on the stability as it gives more importance to the more of its enterprise audience; however, it is quite unstable in terms of releases.
+- The Oracle Java concentrates more on stability as it gives more importance to more of its enterprise audience; however, it is quite unstable in terms of releases.

 - The Oracle Java possesses great GC options with better and improved renderers, and on the other hand, OpenJDK has lesser GC options and slower graphics.

 - OpenJDK has a more open source community.